-The Southern Counties Chess Union (SCCU) is one of the five constituent unions of the English Chess Federation (ECF).
-It was founded in 1892 as a union of county chess associations and in 1998 membership was extended to non-county chess associations, comprising independentlly run league, congress and junior organisations.
+The Southern Counties Chess Union (SCCU) is one of the five constituent unions of the English Chess Federation.
+Founded in 1892 as a union of county chess associations, its membership now includes independentlly run leagues, congresses and junior organisations.

-The SCCU's geographic spread, and number of affiliated counties, has varied over time; certain counties that were once members now affiliate to the West of England or East Anglian Chess Unions, founded in 1957 and 1983, respectively.
+The SCCU's geographic reach has varied over time; certain counties that were once members now affiliate to the West of England Chess Union (est. 1957) or East Anglian Chess Union (est. 1983).

-At present, membership comprises seven county members and six non-county organisations.
-The counties are Buckinghamshire, Essex, Hertfordshire, Kent, Middlesex, Surrey and Sussex; and the non-county associations are Berkshire Junior Chess Association, Chess in Schools and Communities, Hampshire Junior Chess Association, Hastings International Congress, Maidenhead Chess Club, Oxfordshire Juniors, Richmond Junior Chess Club, and Thanet and East Kent Chess League.
+Currently, there are eight county members and seven non-county members.
+The affiliated counties are Berkshire, Buckinghamshire, Essex, Hertfordshire, Kent, Middlesex, Surrey and Sussex; and the non-county associations are Chess in Schools and Communities, Hampshire Junior Chess Association, Hastings International Congress, Maidenhead Junior Chess Club, Oxfordshire Junior Chess Squad, Richmond Junior Chess Club, and Thanet and East Kent Chess League.

 The Union fulfills a number of significant roles: